I went for an easy build with lots of tool storage - I didn't add a fence because I wanted to use the two cabinets as workstations too.

 I bought the plywood at Home Depot and asked them to cut all sheets half-lengthwise.
 I asked the guy about five times to set the machine dead on center, and well, it paid off because all sheets were exactly 24" -

-I covered the back of the cabinets with 1/2" plywood from the scrap pile.
-If you don't mind an open back, you can use two 3/4" ply stretches.
+I covered the backs of the cabinets with 1/2" plywood from the scrap pile.
+If you don't mind an open back, you can also use two 3/4" ply stretches.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.